EndPointCorp/end-point-blog/2011/01/24/droid-2-review.html.md

 Battery life on the DROID 2 is not great, especially when using GPS heavily.
 But that's a problem on most phones.

 I later got the optional extended-life battery.
 It isn't much bigger or heavier, and does add a lot more life to the phone.
-It wouldn't be necessary if I weren't doing heavy GPS &amp; web service interaction with my own Android app under development.
+It wouldn't be necessary if I weren't doing heavy GPS & web service interaction with my own Android app under development.

 ### Audio